-A recent survey in the UK showed that more than 50% of adults are thought to have insufficient levels of vitamin D and, during winter and spring, 16% have a severe deficiency.
+A recent survey in the UK showed that more than half of adults are thought to have insufficient levels of vitamin D and, during winter and spring, 16 per cent have a severe deficiency.

 The survey also showed a quarter of under-five year olds do not have enough vitamin D and are at risk of bone-related problems.
 Dr Jamal Karwan talks about the importance of getting enough of this essential vitamin.

 Vitamin D plays an important role throughout the body.
 It helps the absorption of calcium and phosphorus in our diet by the gut, both of which are essential for the structure and strength of our bones.
 In addition, vitamin D is important for our muscles and general health.

 Scientists have found that vitamin D may help to prevent other diseases such as cancer, diabetes, and heart disease.
 Research also suggests that vitamin D may provide protection from osteoporosis, hypertension (high blood pressure), and several autoimmune diseases.

 Vitamin D production needs sunlight

 Our main source of vitamin D is that made by our own bodies.
 Ninety percent of our vitamin D is made in the skin with the help of sunlight.
 Ultraviolet B (UVB) sunlight rays convert cholesterol in the skin into vitamin D. The sunlight needed has to fall directly on to bare skin (through a window is not enough).
 This is not the same as sun tanning – the skin simply needs to be exposed to sunlight.

 The amount of sunlight needed to synthesize adequate amounts of vitamin D varies, depending upon the person's age, skin colour, sun exposure, and any underlying medical conditions.
 The production of vitamin D from the skin decreases with age.
 In addition, people who have darker skin need more sun exposure to produce adequate amounts of vitamin D, particularly during the winter months.